 First-year students reside in traditional residence halls on both campuses.
 Main Street (North) Campus options include Bernhardt-Wilhelm and Rau-Hassler.
 Priscilla Payne Hurd (South) Campus options include Main and Clewell.
 Main Hall is single-gender for women, Clewell Hall is single-gender for men.
 Gender inclusive housing is available for first-year students in Rau-Hassler.

 New Student Assignment Process

 New students, including first-year and transfers, are assigned to housing upon receipt of their enrollment deposit.
 Additionally:

-- First-year students should complete the electronic housing preference form by early June.
+- First-year students should complete the Student Life Questionnaire form by Wednesday, June 6, 2018.

 - Transfer students should communicate housing preferences to the Director of Transfer Enrollment, who will work directly with the Office of Housing & Event Management on placements.

-- Students seeking medical housing accommodations should complete the Special Accommodation Request Form.
+- Students seeking medical housing accommodations should contact the Academic & Accessibility Support Center.